St James's Palace: Stuarts

 Prince Henry, Prince of Wales, the eldest son of King James and Anne of Denmark, lived at St James's Palace until his death in 1612.
 The gardens were improved for him by Alphonsus Fowle.
 A riding school, one of the first in England, was built for Henry at St James's Palace between 1607 and 1609, and then a library with sculptural decoration by Maximilian Colt.
 Henry also installed a menagerie with pet birds including a pair of ostriches.

 Charles II was born at the palace on 29 May 1630; his parents were Charles I, who ruled the three kingdoms of England, Scotland and Ireland, and Henrietta Maria, the sister of the French king Louis XIII.
 James II, the second surviving son of King Charles I and Henrietta Maria, was born at the palace on 14 October 1633.

 In 1638, Charles I gave the palace to Marie de Medici, the mother of Henrietta Maria.
 Marie remained in the palace for three years, but the residence of a Catholic former queen of France proved unpopular with parliament and she was soon asked to leave for Cologne.
-Charles spent his final night at St James's before his execution.
+Charles spent his final night at the palace before his execution.
 Oliver Cromwell then took it over, and turned it into barracks during the English Commonwealth period.

 The palace was restored by Charles II following the demise of the Commonwealth, landscaping St James's Park at the same time.
 Mary II and Anne, Queen of Great Britain, were both born at the palace.
 It became the principal residence of the monarch in London in 1698, during the reign of William III, after Whitehall Palace was destroyed by fire, and became the administrative centre of the monarchy, a role it retains, in part.
-Also, at the time of the loss of Whitehall, the Chapel Royal moved its base into the castle chapel at St. James's.
+Also, at the time of the loss of Whitehall, the Chapel Royal moved its base into the castle chapel at St. James's Palace.